Trás-os-Montes: Climate

-Trás-os-Montes is known by locals as the land of "10 months of winter and 2 months of hell".
+Trás-os-Montes is known by locals as the land of "10 months of winter and 2 months of hell" (dez meses de inverno e dois meses de inferno).
 The region has always been divided into two climatic zones, known as the Terra Fria (Cold Land) and the Terra Quente (Hot Land).
 The Terra Fria is the area with very cold and prolonged winters, with warm to hot and dry summers, while the Terra Quente has shorter winters, although equally cold, with very hot and dry summers that show their influence even in spring and fall, they are shorter than normal.

 Due to its continentality, Trás-os-Montes has the coldest winters in Portugal, with January temperatures varying between 7–11 C during the day and 0–3 C during the night; and has rather hot summers, with July and August temperatures varying between 26–32 C during the day and 12–15 C during the night, 33–34 C in low-lying valleys.
 The overall climate is Mediterranean, but rainfall is much more distributed throughout the year than in other regions of Portugal, making it relatively close to an oceanic or humid subtropical climate.
 This region is also more prone to summer thunderstorms than any other place in the country, due to its distance from the Azores High.
 Two cities from Trás-os-Montes, Chaves and Bragança also hold the record for the highest air pressure ever recorded in Portugal, 1050.3 hPa.